squibbylinux/LibreGreek/README.md

 Libre Greek -- Libre Office extension
 =====================================

-This is an effort to gather the best support material for the Greek language the Greek FOSS community has produced so far into a single Libre Office extension.
+This is an effort to collect the best support material for the Greek language that the Greek FOSS community has produced so far for Libre Office into a single project to make them easier to find and maintain.

 I 'm starting with:

-      * The combined English/Greek dictionary from the Firefox extension of Kostas Papadimas
+      * The combined English/Greek dictionary from the Firefox extension of Kostas Papadimas (updated with latest wordlist from elspell project)

       * Thesaurus from OpenThesaurus.gr (now defunkt) from 2006